Nebraska (film): Plot

-David, Kate, Ross and Woody tour Woody's childhood farmhouse, which is now abandoned.
+David, Kate, Ross, and Woody tour Woody's childhood farmhouse, which is now abandoned.
 Woody recalls his childhood, including witnessing his brother's death from scarlet fever.
 Afterwards, they drive past a house Kate identifies as Ed's, so David and Ross take back Woody's air compressor.
-Kate soon realizes that the house actually belongs to another couple, and David and Ross have to hastily return the compressor.
-Back at the bar, Ed attempts to blackmail Woody by revealing that Woody cheated on Kate before David's birth.
+Kate soon realizes that the house actually belongs to another couple, and David and Ross hastily return the compressor.
+Back at the bar, Ed attempts to blackmail Woody by revealing that he cheated on Kate before David's birth.
 As they leave, they are attacked by Ray's sons, Cole and Bart, who steal Woody's sweepstakes letter.
-They later tell David they threw it away after finding out it was a scam.
+They tell David they threw it away after finding out it was a scam.
 While looking for it, David and Woody discover Ed reading the letter aloud at the bar, which humiliates Woody.
-After Woody takes the letter back and goes outside, David punches Ed in the face.
+After he takes the letter back and goes outside, David punches Ed in the face.

 Woody, dizzy from his head injury, has to sit down, and David tells him they are not going to continue on to Lincoln.
 Woody tells David that he wants the money so badly because he wants to leave his sons something after he dies.
-David takes Woody to the hospital in nearby Norfolk.
-In the middle of the night, Woody abruptly leaves and starts walking, so David relents and drives Woody the rest of the way to Lincoln.
+David takes him to the hospital in nearby Norfolk.
+In the middle of the night, Woody abruptly leaves and starts walking, so David drives him the rest of the way to Lincoln.
 In Lincoln, Woody is told that he did not win, and the two head back to Billings.
-However, David trades in his Subaru Outback for a truck, and also buys him a new air compressor.
-While driving back through Hawthorne, David hides below the dash and lets Woody take the wheel of his truck for all to see, including Ed, who has a bruised face.
-Woody waves goodbye to everyone and drives out of town, then stops in the middle of the road and switches seats with David, who takes them the rest of the way back home.
+However, David trades in his Subaru Outback for a truck and also buys a new air compressor.
+While driving back through Hawthorne, David hides below the dash and lets Woody take the wheel of his truck for all to see, including Ed.
+Woody waves goodbye to everyone and drives out of town, then stops in the middle of the road and switches seats with David, who takes them the rest of the way home.